Table of Contents

 The overall prognosis of leiomyosarcoma is rather dismal.
 While the 5-year survival of stage I disease barely reaches 50 %, the cumulative 5-year survival for the other stages is abysmally low, about 20 %.

-Leiomyosarcomas greater than 5 cm in women more than 50 years of age have consistently poor outcome.
+Leiomyosarcomas are greater than 5 cm (1.9 in) in women more than 50 years of age have a consistently poor outcome.

 Abnormal uterine bleeding is a nightmare for many women.
 Primary uterine neoplasms responsible for AUB are endometrial polyps, leiomyomas and rarely leiomyosarcomas.
 Dysfunctional uterine bleeding is a diagnosis of exclusion.